The Authority members are appointed by the Government following selection processes run by the Public Appointments Service.

 The Act requires that Authority members should have appropriate experience, qualifications, training or expertise and knowledge in areas connected with:

 Work undertaken by voluntary groups with local communities, in particular work to promote safety in the community, prevent crime or promote awareness of other issues that are relevant to policing services.

 Members of either House of the Oireachtas, MEPs, members of Local Authorities, serving members or staff of the Garda Síochána, and members of GSOC or the Garda Inspectorate are not eligible to be members of the Authority.

 The Authority is supported by the Executive which consists of a core team of staff headed up by Chief Executive Officer, Ms. Helen Hall.

-Bob Collins is a member of the board of the National Library of Ireland.
+Bob Collins was appointed to the Authority on 1 January 2016 and was appointed as Chairperson from 1 January 2020.
+He is a member of the board of the National Library of Ireland.
 He is a former Director-General of RTÉ, served as Chief Commissioner of the Equality Commission for Northern Ireland from 2005 to 2012 and was Chair of the Arts Council of Northern Ireland.
 He was the first Chair of the Broadcasting Authority of Ireland and has also served on a number of other boards including the National Concert Hall and the Ulster Orchestra.

 Dr Vicky Conway